 Do you have the right stuff to be a great dentist?
-It takes more than just great grades and a background in science.
-What qualities and skills separate an okay dentist from an amazing dentist?
-We’ve touched on this what skills are needed to be a dentist before, but there are even more important dentist skills and qualities to know about!
+It takes more than just excellent grades and a background in science.
+What qualities and skills separate an okay dentist from a fantastic dentist?
+We’ve touched on what skills are needed to be a dentist before, but there are even more important dentist skills and qualities to know about!

-In short, people skills are the main quality that divides an acceptable dentist from an excellent one.
+In short, people skills are the leading quality that divides an acceptable dentist from an excellent one.
 But it takes more than just being able to make small talk with a smile.
-Patients feel extremely vulnerable in the dental environment, so you’ll need to be able to make deep connections easily.
+Patients feel incredibly vulnerable in the dental environment, so you’ll need to be able to make deep connections easily.

 Comfortable in Close Proximity

 Think about the physical position a dentist works in.
 You’ll need to be inside your patients’ personal space, sometimes for long periods.
-A great dentist needs to feel extremely comfortable in close physical contact with others.
+A great dentist must feel highly comfortable in close physical contact with others.
 You’ll need to be comfortable having your hands in someone else’s mouth.
-Dentistry also requires a certain level of comfort with other people’s saliva, blood, pus, malodor, and all the sights and smells that come with being human.
+Dentistry also requires a certain level of comfort with other people’s saliva, blood, pus, malodor, and all the sights and smells of being human.

-Your patients will be in an incredibly emotionally and physically vulnerable position under your care.
-You’ll be looming over them, working in one of the most sensitive areas of their body and they likely won’t be able to see what you’re doing.
+Your patients will be incredibly emotionally and physically vulnerable under your care.
+You’ll be looming over them, working in one of the most sensitive areas of their body, and they likely won’t be able to see what you’re doing.
 And let’s be honest: no matter how gentle and caring you are, some procedures will hurt your patients.

 Becoming Someone Your Patients Can Trust

 That’s why gaining your patients’ trust is essential for a good dentist.
 Your patients must feel comfortable trusting you with procedures they may not fully understand and put themselves in your hands.
 When we say you need to be comfortable in close proximity, it’s more than just physical.
-You will need to be able to connect emotionally with your patients so they feel comfortable in your care.
+It would help to connect emotionally with your patients, so they feel comfortable in your care.

 Dentists Need Skills to Produce Quality Work